November Criminals (film): Plot

 The film opens with old footage of a young Addison Schacht and his mother playing at the beach.
-A voiceover reveals that she died of an aneurysm six months prior to the events of the movie.
+A voiceover reveals that she died of an aneurysm six months before the events of the movie.

-In the present, teenaged Addison is mailing his application to the University of Chicago, accompanied by his friend Phoebe Zeleny.
+In the present, teenage Addison is mailing his application to the University of Chicago, accompanied by his friend Phoebe Zeleny.
 Afterwards, they go to a local bakery for coffee.
-There, they greet Kevin Broadus, Addison and Phoebe's mutual friend and an employee there.
+There, they greet Kevin Broadus, Addison and Phoebe's mutual friend, and an employee there.
 Back in their car, Phoebe proposes they lose their virginity together before leaving for college, so they head to Phoebe's to have sex.
 Directly after they leave, a motorcyclist pulls up and rushes inside.
-A moment later a shot rings out.
+A moment later, a shot rings out.

 Phoebe's mother calls with the news that Kevin was gunned down at the bakery.
 Addison heads home, but stops at the bakery, now an active crime scene.
-He asks a news cameraman about the shooting, who says it was probably gang related.
+He asks a news cameraman about the shooting, who says it was probably gang-related.
 Addison is confused because he doubts Kevin could be involved with one.

 Fed up with the authorities' dismissiveness about the shooting and everyone's eagerness to forget, Addison starts his own investigation into Kevin's murder.
 He puts up posters around the school, asking anyone to call if they have more information about the shooting.
 Addison also steals Kevin's file from the school records, where he and Phoebe learn that Kevin was seeing the counselor because he seemed emotionally detached and distant.

 A student who had witnessed the shooting tells Phoebe the shooter was white, and not black as reported.
 He also mentions that Kevin had been hanging out with former student Noel.
 Meanwhile, Addison gets a week's suspension after administrators find Kevin's stolen file in his locker.

-Phoebe tells Addison what she heard, so they find Noel in his shady Washington, D.C., neighborhood.
+Phoebe tells Addison what she heard, so they find Noel in his shady Washington, D.C. neighborhood.
 He is with D Cash, who tells Addison they will be in touch.
 When Addison asks Kevin's parents if they have any information about why he was murdered, they say he had become secretive and show him a drug stash.
 The angered dad assaults Addison, suspecting that he is a drug dealer.